Updated May 31, 2023

 |O||Open & places the text in a new line above the current line|

 7. Searching the Text

-Similar to the find & replace command in windows editor we have certain Search & replace command available in the VI editor as well.
+Similar to the find & replace command in the windows editor, we also have certain Search & replace commands available in the VI editor.